cortexrd/Knack-Toolkit-Library/README.md

 3)  In the Javascript pane, comment the three lines below **//Un-comment the three lines below to switch to CLS mode** to enable ACB mode.

-4)  Open a browser to your Knack App.
+4)  Open a browser to your Knack app.

 5)  Check console logs to see if all is looking good.